mimoduo/mimogear/README.md

 ##Installation

-Mimogear uses the node package manager to download all the required dependencies.
+Mimogear uses node package manager in order to download all of the necessary build dependencies.
 If you haven't already downloaded node, head over to [node.js](https://nodejs.org/en/) and download node to get started.
 Once you've installed node, let's enter in the following in a terminal to get us started:

 ```sh
 cd <folder-of-Mimogear> (drag the folder into your terminal)